-- A first aid station will be located centrally at the Race HQ with mobile First-Aiders positioned at two points on the course.
+- A first-aid station will be located centrally at the race HQ with mobile first-aid responders positioned at two points on the course.

-- Starting at the barbecue area, most of mile 1 is run on wide, undulating trail paths around the Western Conservation Lake, finishing with a short grassy climb on entering the large open field area of the park.
+- Starting at the barbecue area, most of mile 1 is run on wide, undulating trail paths around the Western Conservation Lake, finishing with a short grassy climb after entering the Dovecot Field area of the park.

-- Mile 2 initially follows the top edge of the open fields, then drops down to the bottom corner of the field, where it’s likely to be wet and muddy.
+- Mile 2 initially follows the top edge of open fields, then drops down to the bottom corner of the fields, where it’s likely to be wet and muddy.
 The course then runs alongside Sully Brook, doubling back through two gates heading into mile 3.

 - The course again loops either side of Sully Brook, before a final sharp grassy hill leads from the side of the Brook up to the top of the open fields and the start of the run for home.
-The 6 mile markers come up as runners exit the fields and re-join Mile Road for the final time in a gentle uphill 0.4 mile run to the finish.
+The 6 mile markers come up as runners exit the Dovecot Field and re-join Mile Road for the final time in a gentle 0.4 mile uphill run, mainly on tarmac, to the finish.
 Just after the bridge between the 2 lakes, it’s a final right turn and then a 150 yard sprint down the finish funnel to the line.

 ‘Relive’ Course Video